-The main focus of our Computational Structural Biology research group is the integration of two fields of research: genomics and structural biology.
-Our primary goal is to reveal yet unknown molecular mechanisms underlying gene regulation using bioinformatics analyses of high-throughput sequencing and DNA methylation data of whole genomes.
+The main focus of our Computational and Structural Biology research group is the integration of two fields of research: genomics and structural biology.
+Our primary goal is to reveal yet unknown molecular mechanisms underlying gene regulation using bioinformatics analyses of high-throughput sequencing and DNA methylation data of whole genomes, integrated with experimental molecular biology approaches.

 Professor Rohs can accept graduate students from the following Ph.D.
 Programs as primary thesis adviser: Computational Biology and Bioinformatics, Molecular Biology, Chemistry, Physics, and Computer Science.